USS Arizona (BB-39) Wreck Site - 1941

 Pearl Harbor 75th Remembrance Anniversary

-Commemorations for the 75th anniversary of Pearl Harbor will be taking place from Coast to Coast.
-In December 2016 the National Park Service will host a twelve day event, December 1-11, commemorating the lives lost during the attacks on Pearl Harbor.
+Commemorations for the 75th anniversary of Pearl Harbor took place from Coast to Coast.
+In December 2016 the National Park Service hosted a twelve day event, December 1-11, commemorating the lives lost during the attacks on Pearl Harbor.
+The Park Service continues to hold a ceremony ever year on 7 December, which has been officially designated National Pearl Harbor Remembrance Day.

-The National Museum of the United States Navy at the Washington Navy Yard will open a new exhibit titled, “Valor in the Pacific: A Remembrance.”
+The National Museum of the United States Navy at the Washington Navy Yard created a year-long exhibit titled, “Valor in the Pacific: A Remembrance,” to commemorate the event.
 Arizona was one of the most iconic battleships in the U.S. Navy, and, as such, continues to be an inspiration and an integral representation of the U.S. Navy’s commitment to its Sailors, its people, and those that visit it every year.

 Timeline of the U.S.S.
 Arizona